Table of Contents

 Investment Accounts & Taxes

-When you open an investment account, one important consideration is whether or not your investments will receive special tax treatment.
-This is reserved only for specific kinds of investments, and they typically have restrictions on how the money can be used.
+When you open an investment account, it’s important to consider whether your investments receive special tax treatment.
+This benefit applies only to specific types of accounts and usually comes with restrictions on how the money can be used.

 Certain retirement, health and education accounts are tax-deferred, meaning the funds invested are not taxed - and earnings on investments aren't taxed until the funds are withdrawn.
 Contributions to a tax-deferred account are subject to normal income tax upon distribution.